CamilleScholtz/melonbar/README.md

 ---

-When you've gathered all needed information you can:
+When you've gathered all needed information you can update the block values using for example `block.bg = value` and running `bar.redraw <- block`.

-* Update the foreground color of the block using `bar.updateBlockFg()`.
-This function takes two parameters, the first one being the block map key, and the second one the new string the new foreground color of the block, in hexadecimal.
-* Update the background color of the block using `bar.updateBlockBg()`.
-This function takes the same parameters as `bar.updateBlockFg()`.
-* Update the text of the block using `bar.updateBlockTxt()`.
-Again, this function takes two parameters, the second one being the new string the block should display.
+## TODO

+* Create some kind of easy to use init function for blocks (instead of the `if !init` stuff I use at the moment).
+* Add popups.
+* Drop support for `ttf` fonts and use `pcf` fonts instead if possible.
+* or maybe some kind of different format altogether that's easily hackable, such as suckless farbfeld?

 ## AUTHORS